BCDevOps/devops-platform-workshops/101_materials/101quiz.md

 - d) One volume should belong only to the master pod using the RWO access mode, because the member pods don’t need their own volumes when the data would just be the same anyway.

 When should I change the reclaim policy of my persistent volume from “delete” to “retain”?
-- a) when my data is super important and should never be deleted.
+- a) When my data is super important and should never be deleted.
-- b) when the persistent volume contains my database backups, because I need to hold onto them for a long time.
+- b) When the persistent volume contains my database backups, because I need to hold onto them for a long time.
-- c) never, because I should not be touching the persistent volume object at all
+- c) Never, because I should not be touching the persistent volume object at all
-- d) when i really want to know what happens if I change this setting
+- d) When i really want to know what happens if I change this setting

 ## Day 2 Application Operations

 My pod is failing to start with an ImagePullBackoff error.
 What could cause this?
-- a) my pod is trying to pull an image that doesn’t exist
+- a) My pod is trying to pull an image that doesn’t exist
-- b) my pod is trying to pull an image using the wrong tag
+- b) My pod is trying to pull an image using the wrong tag
-- c) my application is crashing after the pod starts
+- c) My application is crashing after the pod starts
-- d) my pod is trying to mount a secret that doesn’t exist
+- d) My pod is trying to mount a secret that doesn’t exist

 My pod keeps failing with a CrashLoopBackoff error.
 Where should I look to start troubleshooting this problem?
-- a) it’s probably an application error, so I should look in the application logs
+- a) It’s probably an application error, so I should look in the application logs
-- b) it’s a problem with the pod’s configuration, so I should check the event logs
+- b) It’s a problem with the pod’s configuration, so I should check the event logs
-- c) it’s a problem with the platform, so I should check the platform’s status page
+- c) It’s a problem with the platform, so I should check the platform’s status page
-- d) it's probably fine, ignore it
+- d) It's probably fine, ignore it